DontBeQuiet/MyDream/README.md

 # MyDream

-I want to develop in myself. so I just start GitHub.
+I want to develop. so I just start GitHub.
 I'm still beginner but I will practice hard.
 I didn't decide what to start.
 I think I can find my goals.